What should you do if you finish your taxes and discover you owe more taxes to the IRS than you can afford to pay?

 Pay as quickly as possible

-If you owe tax that may be subject to penalties and interest, don’t wait until April 15 to file your return.
+If you owe tax that may be subject to penalties and interest, don’t wait until April 15 (April 18, 2016 for 2015 taxes) to file your return.

 Send an estimated tax payment or file early and pay as much tax as you can.